gnolang/gno/docs/explanation/gno-modules.md

 ## What is the gno.mod file for?

-`gno.mod` file is a critical for local testing and development.
+`gno.mod` file is very useful for local testing and development.
 Its primary purposes include:

 - **Local Dependency Management**: The gno.mod file allows you to manage local dependencies effectively when developing God Modules.
 This facilitates testing and iterative development.